To see an archived version of daily vaccination data that ran from January through June 2021, go here.

-After months of trials, the first coronavirus vaccines have been approved.
-Gov. Tim Walz in December laid out the initial steps in Minnesota's vaccination plan, and the first phase of vaccinations is underway.
+After months of trials, three coronavirus vaccines have been approved by federal health officials and Minnesota's vaccination program is underway.
 Here is information about the progress of vaccinations in Minnesota and answers to questions you may have about vaccines and the state's strategy to vaccinate millions of Minnesotans.
-Jump to the FAQ.

 Frequently Asked Questions